-Due to the expense of strawberries, jams in those days were almost exclusively made of gooseberry, damson or a mixture of raspberry and gooseberry.
-Sales were almost entirely confined to the poorer classes, as rich people either made their own, or suspicious of the often adulterated products on the market, went without.
+Due to the expense of strawberries jams in the early days were almost exclusively made of gooseberry, damson or a mixture of raspberry and gooseberry.
+Sales were almost entirely confined to the poorer classes, as the wealthy either made their own, or suspicious of the often adulterated products on the market, went without.

-Hartley lacked capital to develop both the grocery and the jam business: he had to give one up.
+Hartley lacked sufficient capital to develop both the grocery and the jam business: he determined that he had to give one up.
 Following the abolition of sugar duty in 1874, Hartley sold the grocery business and established a small jam factory in Bootle, Lancashire.
-Meanwhile cheap grain imports saw vast amounts of agricultural land in Britain turned over to soft fruit production, which lowered prices.
-By 1881 Hartley employed 150 people.
+Meanwhile, cheap grain imports saw vast amounts of agricultural land in Britain turned over to soft fruit production, which lowered crop prices.
+Hartley employed 150 people by 1881.

-Hartley acquired a 40 acre site at Aintree, Liverpool, where he built a new factory, in 1886.
-The site was chosen for its good railway links.
-The works alone covered four acres and employed 1,420 people at peak times.
+Hartley acquired a 40 acre site at Aintree, Liverpool in 1886, and established a new factory.
+The site was chosen for its strong railway links.
+The works alone covered four acres and employed 1,420 people during peak times.
 The new factory was capable of producing 100 tons of preserves each day in the busy season of July and August.
 Marmalades and candied peel were produced throughout the rest of the year.

-Hartley owned some fruit farms, and had good relations with independent farmers he contracted.
+Hartley owned some fruit farms, and enjoyed good relations with contracted independent farmers.
 Fruit would be boiled into jam within a day of being picked.
 Exclusively English fruit was used in all jam production.
 Blackcurrants were sourced mainly from Cambridgeshire, and raspberries and strawberries came mainly from Kent and Somerset.

 Hartley was a Primitive Methodist, and applied his Christian principles to business.
-In imitation of Titus Salt and Saltaire, Hartley built a model village across 50 acres for his workers.
-Like other non-conformist denomination businessmen of the period, he introduced a profit sharing scheme for his workers.
+Inspired by Titus Salt (1804 – 1876), Hartley built a model village across 50 acres for his workers.
+Like many other nonconformist denomination businessmen of the period, he introduced a profit-sharing scheme for his workforce.
 Wages were above average and free medical care was provided.

-Hartley possibly suffered from what we would now call bipolar disorder.
+Hartley possibly suffered from what we would now classify as bipolar disorder.
 His biographer stated:

 He was subject to great fluctuations of mood and these tended to vary with his health.
 At times nothing could thwart his amazing energy or daunt his radiant optimism.
 But when his nerves were badly worn or he was visited with the severe oppression on the top of his head, to which his friends at one period of his life so often heard him allude, this buoyancy gave way to depression and weariness.

 Distribution grew to cover the North and the Midlands.
-In 1901 a factory was opened in Bermondsey, the centre for the fruit preserving trade, in order to cater to the London market.
-The factory employed 700 people, processed 400 tons of fruit each week and produced 10 million jars of preserves a year.
+A factory was opened in Bermondsey, the centre for the fruit preserving trade, in order to cater for the London market, in 1901.
+The factory employed 700 people, processed 400 tons of fruit each week and produced ten million jars of preserves a year.
 The site covered two acres.